Cap-Gap Extensions of F-1 Status and OPT18 Mar 2019

-The current H1B cap-filing season for fiscal year 2019 raises questions about extensions of F-1 student status and optional practical training (OPT) before the beginning of H1B status.
-MurthyDotCom readers have expressed concerns about coordinating H1B filings with the expiration of their F-1 status and OPT employment authorization.
+The current H1B cap-filing season for fiscal year 2020 raises questions about extensions of F-1 student status and optional practical training (OPT) before the beginning of H1B status.
+Many foreign national students tend to have questions about coordinating H1B filings with the expiration of their F-1 status and OPT employment authorization.
 Important information about the operation of the so-called “cap-gap” extension of F-1 status and OPT follows.

-The U.S. Citizenship and Immigration Services (USCIS) provides helpful information regarding cap-gap in an article entitled Extension of Post-Completion Optional Practical Training (OPT) and F-1 Status for Eligible Students under the H-1B Cap-Gap Regulations This information, which was updated in May 2016, provides USCIS guidance on transitioning from F-1 to H1B status.
+The U.S. Citizenship and Immigration Services (USCIS) provides helpful information regarding cap-gap in an article entitled Extension of Post-Completion Optional Practical Training (OPT) and F-1 Status for Eligible Students under the H-1B Cap-Gap Regulations.
+This information, which was updated last in April 2018, provides USCIS guidance on transitioning from F-1 to H1B status.

 Background: The Cap-Gap Rule